eclipse-iofog/iofog.org/content/docs/2.0.0/reference-iofogctl/reference-application.md

 An application YAML file definition can be retrieved with the describe command: `iofogctl describe application <NAME> [-o <path-to-yaml>]`

-Don't panic if this seems like a lot to digest, the [microservice yaml definition](#microservices) is explained in more details further down.
+Don't panic if this seems like a lot to digest, the [microservice YAML definition](#microservices) is explained in more details further down.
 The main take away is that an application is defined by: a `name`, a set of `microservices` and a set of `routes`.

 ```yaml